Marco-Data26/HR-Analysis-Dashboard/README.md

  - 3 age groups were created (18-30, 31-45, 46-60).
 A large number of employees were between 31-45 followed by 18-30 while the smallest group was 46-60.
  - Most employees work at headquarters (75% of total employees), compared to remote roles.
  - The average length of employment for terminated employees is around 6.6 years.
- - A large number of employees come from the state of Ohio.
+ - Most employees come from the state of Ohio.
  - The Marketing department has the highest average tenure (7.82 years) and the Auditing department has the lowest (5.53 years).
  - The Auditing has the highest turnover rate (0.12) and the least is Business Development (0.08).
  - Employee cohort retention has shown consistent improvement over time.

   ## Recommendations

-  - Create plans to reduce turnover in departments with high exits especially in the Auditing department and among female employees compared to males, by understanding why they leave and improving their experience.
+  - Make plans to reduce turnover in departments with high exits especially in the Auditing department and among female employees compared to males, by understanding why they leave and improving their experience.
   - Give additional attention to younger employees (18-30) as an important group for future growth, and attract more of them with internships and entry-level jobs.
   - Work on increasing the average tenure in the departments below the overall company average such as Auditing, Legal and Support by using targeted training programmes, clear growth paths and ongoing feedback to lengthen employee tenure.